MicrosoftDocs/MIMDocs/MIMDocs/mim-how-provision-users-adds.md

 ![Applied synchronization rule](media/how-provision-users-adds/image028.jpg)

 Because a new object has been provisioned to the ADMA connector space, you should have one Add pending export on this management agent.
-By using a script made for this purpose, you can see one reported Add pending export for the Fabrikam ADMA.
-To use the script, see [Using Windows PowerShell to Display the Export State of a Management Agent](http://go.microsoft.com/FWLink/p/?LinkId=189664).

 ![Pending exports for management Agent](media/how-provision-users-adds/image029.jpg)